ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   action.FormResult(
     setAddr, arcCommonAddr, setPowerAddr, arcAccessAddr, nrelSetPowerAddr);
-  SC_AGENT_LOG_DEBUG("Set power was counted.");
+  SC_AGENT_LOG_DEBUG("Set power was counted: " << setPower << ".");

   // At the end of the agent's program, you must call one of three methods
   // (`FinishSuccessfully`, `FinishUnsuccessfully`, `FinishWithError`) to indicate
-  // that the agent's interpretation of action is complete:
+  // that the agent's performing of action is complete:
-  // - Method `FinishSuccessfully` indicates that action was interpreted by agent
+  // - Method `FinishSuccessfully` indicates that action was performed by agent
   // successfully (sets class `action_finished_successfully`).
   // It means that the agent solved specified task.
-  // - Method `FinishUnsuccessfully` indicates that action was interpreted by agent
+  // - Method `FinishUnsuccessfully` indicates that action was performed by agent
   // unsuccessfully (sets class `action_finished_unsuccessfully`).
   // It means that the agent didn't solved specified task.
-  // - Method `FinishWithError` indicates that action was interpreted by agent
+  // - Method `FinishWithError` indicates that action was performed by agent
   // with error (sets class `action_finished_with_error`).
   // It means that some incorrect situation in knowledge base occured.
   // All these methods return objects of `ScResult` class.